American Airlines passenger sued by FAA after being duct taped to seat

 Wells has been summoned to answer the lawsuit, alleging that she violated federal aviation rules by trying to access the flight cabin, interfering with flight crew, threatening them and posing an imminent threat to the safety of the aircraft or individuals on the aircraft.

 No criminal charges had seemingly been filed against Wells over the incident.
-The Independent has reached out to the Charlotte-Mecklenburg Police Department to confirm no charges have been made.
+Charlotte-Mecklenburg Police Department confirmed to The Independent that it holds no record of charges being made, only an “inflight violation”.

 Join our commenting forum